rails/rails/README.md

 ## Configuration

-Add `require "active_vault"` to config/application.rb and create a `config/initializers/active_vault_sites.rb` with the following:
+Add `require "active_storage"` to config/application.rb and create a `config/initializers/active_storage_sites.rb` with the following:

 ```ruby